GateNLP/youtube-scraper/README.md

 * Second Parameter: Keywords
 * Third Parameter: Number of results needed (multiple of 50)

-If all results needed then just enter 'all' in case of third parameter.
+If all the results are needed then just enter 'all' in case of third parameter.
+\n
 Example:

 ```bash